 Bottom line is that no matter who or where you are, if you have a little bit of time and energy and you’re somewhat interested in the idea of training for that kind of mental challenge, we’re very sorry but it won’t be easy to find a good excuse for not participating.

 Question: Ok you’ve managed to persuade me.
-What happens now?
+How can I prepare adequately?

 - If you’re unfamiliar with them, first make sure to learn about the different rules and events here.